-- a) Action: Identify areas and populations where community transportation and connectivity needs are greatest, and consider how to improve safety and accessibility. - b) Action: Develop a Street Design Master Plan.
-Adopt new street design standards in accordance with the plan. - c) Action: Consider feasibility of expanding public transportation, working collaboratively with local and regional transportation providers to offer more frequent daily service to Topsham, Bath, Lewiston, and Auburn (Blueline); and to Portland (Breeze). - d) Action: Seek to connect transportation services, including as well as the Amtrak Downeaster and Concord Coach, with local service (Brunswick Link) to provide "last mile" transportation for visitors and for commuters relieve traffic congestion and housing pressure by making commuting into and out of Brunswick more feasible. - e) Action: Add additional bus shelters with additional amenities to include bike racks. - f) Action: Invest in active transportation to improve quality of life, environment and economy. - g) Action: Partner with MRRA and other stakeholders to, establish a plan and timeline for the orderly transfer of Brunswick Landing roadways and utilities in good condition to the Town.
+- a) Action: Identify areas and populations where community transportation and connectivity needs are greatest, and consider how to improve safety and accessibility. - b) Action: Develop a Streets Master Plan.
+Adopt new street design standards in accordance with the plan. - c) Action: Consider feasibility of expanding public transportation, working collaboratively with local and regional transportation providers to offer more frequent daily service to Topsham, Bath, Lewiston, and Auburn (BlueLine); and to Portland (Breez).
+Seek to connect those services with local service (Link) to relieve traffic congestion and housing pressure by making commuting into and out of Brunswick more feasible. - d) Action: Add additional bus shelters - e) Action: Invest in active transportation to improve quality of life, environment and economy.